AGE STRONG

 she/her

-Fairouz graduated in 2023.
-She particularly interested in social justice issues.
-She volunteers on the running and dementia project.
+Fairouz graduated with her BA in Psych in 2023.
+She has a keen interest in social justice issues.
+She is working on her Master's thesis under the running and dementia project.

 Nik Nurdayana Balqis Nik Akmal Rizal